This cucumber ribbon salad is easy to make and is full of great flavor but without any fat, thanks to a creamy yogurt herb dressing.

 Hope you love this easy, light, and refreshing salad.

 If you use thinner skinned varieties, like English, hot house, or Persian, there’s no need to peel the cucumber.
 Rinse them well and cut off the ends.

 Thicker skinned varieties should be peeled.
 Often they are coated with wax to extend the shelf-life.

 Other than this salad, I like to make refrigerator dill pickles.
-Other salads you can make with cucumbers are Salad with Apples and Cucumber, Greek Cucumber Noodle Bowls with Turkey Meatballs, or Barley Salad with Cucumbers, Tomatoes and Parsley.
+Other salads you can make with cucumbers are Greek Cucumber Noodle Bowls with Turkey Meatballs, or Barley Salad with Cucumbers, Tomatoes and Parsley.